 The department and the institution are committed to the education of our residents as we believe that residents are vital to the future growth of our health system.
 Spending accounts are available for books, travel for conferences, and specialized training such as ASSET and surgical review courses.
 Every year the program has added one young faculty member to play a key role in the residency position.
 This trend is expected to continue for the next few years.

 The program is clinically intense with our graduating class of chief surgical residents meeting their Defined Category requirements by December of their chief year.
 The program strives to ensure a robust operative experience that is relevant to the job market and all our graduating residents meet Robotic certification.

 Research activity has been robust for the past few years with Ascension St. John Surgery amongst the local leaders in presentations at Detroit Surgical, Michigan Chapter of the American College of Surgeons, and at the Midwest Surgical Association.
 Most of our graduates have published at least once.
 The addition of a PhD researcher in the department has aided this effort.
 A proxy of our research activity is the quality of the fellowships that our residents match into.
 Research output can be seen under the research tab on this website.

-Our residents are primarily from the Midwest and can be contacted through our website.
+Our residents are primarily from the Midwest and can be contacted through the email on our website.
 Our graduates can be found in over 20 states with most of them centered in the Midwest.
 23 of our categorical residents are from US medical schools and 2 are IMGs’.
-Our Male:Female ratio is 12:13 and 6 of our residents are married.
-65% of our residents go on to do fellowships with vascular, colo-rectal, and minimally invasive surgery the most common.
+Our Female: Male ratio is 15:10.
+Last year we matched into an all women class.
+8 of our residents are married and 6 more weddings are on the calendar for next year.
+65% of our residents go on to do fellowships with vascular, plastic surgery, and surgical critical care being the most common.